Integrating View Conditions for Image Synthesis: Method

 \subsection{All in One}

-We integrate all the previously mentioned modules to establish an image synthesis framework that allows for view control , as illustrated in Fig.~\ref{Method Figure}.
+We integrate all previously mentioned modules to establish an image synthesis framework that allows for view control, as illustrated in Fig.~\ref{Method Figure}.
 First, we obtain essential object details via the LLM Planner, including angle and object name.
 Second, we synthesize an appropriate target object image through pose estimation and synthesis.
-Finally, we employ off-the-shelf diffusion models and associated plugins to achieve pose-controllable image editing.
+Finally, off-the-shelf diffusion models and associated plugins are employed to achieve pose-controllable image editing.